The key to a great relationship between borrower and lender is communication and trust.

 So, you need financing to get your business on track for success?
 Every business needs funding.
 In that case, small business owners do two things, they either go to banks or go to the small business lenders.
 Banks mostly don’t approve small business loans because it’s too expensive to underwrite small loans.
 In the end, we all know what happens next… hello internet!

 Gone are the days when only the banks were the one-stop-shop for small business loans as those days are over.
-The trend has been captured by private small business lenders.
 Many small business owners borrow capital to fuel their hiccups in business.
 The right loan can save a sinking business to the shore but if a little mistake can sink the entire business.
 So, finding the right lender can make the difference between successfully using a business loan to create value in your business; or can add your business’ viability at risk.

 1-Do you lend to businesses in my industry?

 Some lenders have certain boundaries and limits to work with certain industries that have high default rates or questionable practices.
-Alternative lenders are experienced in that industry so asking them is a better option because it will save you time and at the same time save you from unnecessary inquiries on your credit report.
+Alternative lenders asking them is a better option because it will save you time and at the same time save you from unnecessary inquiries on your credit report.
 Some business lenders specialized in working or have identified industries they won’t work with.

 According to the Federal Reserve Bank of New York report last year, the small business owner spends 33 hours looking and applying for a loan and in that group, they valued their time at $170 per hour.
-If that time was saved, that 33 hours can be expensive in business and utilized.
 So, asking this very question early will help you save some of that very expensive time.

 2-What are the interest rates and the total cost?

 In order to assess and compare finance options, there are several different price and comparison tools.
-The annual percentage rate (APR) is one way of comparing loans, even though the total dollar cost of the loan should be considered.
+The annual percentage rate (APR) is one way of comparing loans.
 It is particularly true when comparing loans of various durations.
 This is true.

 This is one reason you wish to ask yourself this question before you meet a loan officer at the Bank or an online lender. your loans forced you to get informed about that decision.